cnily03-hive/PangBai-Go/README.md

 ## Exploit

-The `/eye` route has vulnerability of SSTI.
+The `/eye` route has a vulnerability of SSTI.
 By passing `input` GET parameter, the server will render the template with the input.

 Therefore, visit `/eye?input={{.Config.JwtKey}}` to leak the JWT key.